Antiquake-rs/antiquake-rs/README.md

 ### Server

-The Richter server is still in its early stages, so there's no checklist here yet.
+The server is still in its early stages, so there's no checklist here yet.
 However, you can still check out the QuakeC bytecode VM in the [`progs` module](https://github.com/cormac-obrien/richter/blob/devel/src/server/progs/mod.rs).

 ## Building

-Richter makes use of feature gates and compiler plugins, which means you'll need a nightly build of `rustc`.
+Antiquake makes use of feature gates and compiler plugins, which means you'll need a nightly build of `rustc`.
 The simplest way to do this is to download [rustup](https://www.rustup.rs/) and follow the directions.